Covid art x 3

 SIU School of Medicine, 801 N. Rutledge, 4th Fl - Medical Library

-The exhibit features information from UIS’s COVID Stories digital archive, UIS art student work inspired by the archive, UIS 2020 photo project and SIU School of Medicine’s Medical Humanities Story Box submissions.
+The exhibit features information from the COVID Stories digital archive, student art work inspired by the archive, UIS 2020 photo project, SIU School of Medicine’s Medical Humanities Story Box submissions and Pearson Exhibit.

 7-8:30 pm, September 26 – ‘COVID Stories’ Staged Reading